 “The key to best practices in this industry is to always keep the rights and privacy of the consumer in mind,” points out Dusty Lefdal, founder of Employers Investigative Services, a pre-employment background screening, drug testing, and occupational health firm.
 “Only ask for the type of information that you can articulate is relevant to your situation.”

 Being clear about the type of experience you want to cater to will attract more appropriate inquiries, adds Fribance.
-If your home is listed as having a games room, wet bar, and hot tub, it could draw guests who are looking to party.
+If your home is listed as having a game room, wet bar, and hot tub, it could draw guests who are looking to party.
 In your property description emphasizing the chance to play games as a family or enjoy a relaxing time in the hot tub after hiking with children will likely appeal to more families.

-To screen guests, TurnKey uses IDology, which verifies an individual’s identity and age for guests who are carrying out transactions in a setting where the consumer is not present.
+To screen our guests, TurnKey uses IDology, which verifies an individual’s identity and age for guests who are carrying out transactions in a setting where the consumer is not present.
 With the information provided, TurnKey can confirm that guests asking about a vacation home are not fraudsters and also meet the minimum 25-year-old age requirement to rent a home.

 “By using identity verification solutions from IDology, rental owners gain peace of mind that the individual completing the application is in fact that individual,” notes Chris Pope, director of marketing at IDology.